Recognising Symptoms Of Uterine Cancer In Postmenopausal Women

 This hormonal imbalance can lead to the thickening of the endometrium, increasing the risk of uterine cancer.
 The absence of these hormones alters the natural balance within the uterus, promoting conditions conducive to abnormal cell growth and potential cancerous formations.

-Uterine Cancer Symptoms in Postmenopausal Women
+Uterine Cancer Symptoms In Postmenopausal Women

 Uterus cancer symptoms in postmenopausal women may include: